*Caution, affiliate links ahead…Don’t worry, I’ll use the money for something practical, like wine…. or a pony!

 For sixty years, the Orlando Science Center has been a place that inspires curiosity and exploration.
 Truly one of the great activities for Orlando families, the Science Center encourages learning in a fun way.
 With four floors of exciting indoor exhibits, The Orlando Science Center is a great rainy day activity that your entire family will enjoy.
 They offer monthly homeschool programming from Sept-May where students will receive an in-depth lab/classroom experience.
-Be sure to check out their excellent educational resources as well.

 Nothing is what it seems at WonderWorks Orlando.
 It starts with the building, which resembles an upside-down white stucco mansion.
 This self-proclaimed “amusement park for the mind” is devoted to the wonders of science and nature and aims to fire the imagination of young and old.

 Arts & Culture

 Orlando Museum of Art

 Broaden your artistic horizons by enrolling then in one of Orlando Museum of Art’s popular art programs.
 The Orlando Museum of Art has art workshops for all ages designed to foster artistic self-expression, problem-solving skills, and creative imagination.